GoodPBC/oAuth/README.md

 	1. change the directory sturcture of your application -add  "app" directory inside app create models directory and routes.js file

-		-add confid directory and inside that create database.js
+		-add config directory and inside that create database.js

 		-create a views folder and leave it emptly for now.